PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     ```bash
     # Create artifact registry repository to host your custom image.
-    # Replace the image name with your own value.
+    # Replace the repository name with your own value; it can be the
+    # same name as your image.
-    gcloud artifacts repositories create <YOUR-IMAGE> \
+    gcloud artifacts repositories create <REPOSITORY-NAME> \
     --repository-format=docker --location=us

     # Authenticate to artifact registry